 In this article, we'll explore practical tips, suitable beds, and considerations to help you create a nurturing and supportive environment to ensure you stay together.

 If you’d like expert guidance to finding the right solution, choose how you’d like to get started.
 Rated ‘Excellent’ by our customers via Trustpilot, we’re proud to have helped thousands of people in making life easier.

-Should you or your spouse/partner require a care bed, it can feel like an upheaval after years of sleeping together in a regular double bed.
-Most care beds are a 3ft single size and with considerations like side rails and different mattress types, it can seem inevitable that you will need to sleep separately.
-That doesn't have to be the case though.
+If you or your spouse require a care bed, transitioning from a regular double sized bed can be daunting.
+Typically, care beds are a 3ft single size, and with considerations such as side rails and different mattress types, it can seem inevitable that you will need to sleep in different beds – but that does not have to be the case.

 Put two beds side-by-side

 Putting a hospital-type bed and a normal bed next to each other may seem like a convenient option for couples when one partner requires care, but it is generally not a practical or safe solution.